enternity/afflatus/Book/SystemArchitect/Note.md

 ## SRP : The Single Responsibility Principle

+1. A Module should be responsible to one, and only one, actor.

 ## OCP : The Open-Closed Principle

 ## LSP : The Liskov Substitution Principle